Skip to content

 Presenters

 Instructor Disclosure: Brenda Del Monte receives payment from the Special Education Technology Center.
 She owns a company called Technically Speaking AAC where she does communication device evaluations, trainings and course.
 She co-hosts and develops content for “Awe and Wonder AAC & AT Podcast”.
-She receives royalties from Amazon for the sale of her book “I See You In There”.
+She receives royalties from Amazon for the sale of her book “I See You In There” and she is being paid for this speaking engagement by Home Medical Supplies Inc.

 Policies: